openwisp/openwisp-radius/docs/source/user/settings.rst

 .. note::

-    This setting is applicable only for organizations which have enabled SMS verification.
+    This setting is applicable only for organizations which have :ref:`enabled the SMS verification option
+    <openwisp_radius_sms_verification_enabled>`.

 .. _openwisp_radius_optional_registration_fields: